bb4242/sdnotify/README.md

 package can be used to write system services in Python that play nicely with `systemd`. `sdnotify` is compatible with both Python 2 and Python 3.

+Normally the `SystemdNotifier.notify` method silently ignores exceptions (for example, if the systemd notification socket is not available) to allow applications to function on non-systemd based systems.
+However, setting `debug=True` will cause this method to raise any exceptions generated to the caller, to aid in debugging.

 # Example Usage

 This is an example of a simple Python service that informs `systemd` when its